Skip to main content

 Historical & Cultural Significance

-Labradorite was first officially identified on the Isle of Paul near Nain in Labrador, Canada, in the 1770s by Moravian missionaries, though Indigenous peoples of the region had known and used the stone for centuries before European contact.
-The stone was subsequently found in Finland (where the highest-quality variety, Spectrolite, is mined), Madagascar, and other locations.
+Labradorite was first officially identified on the Isle of Paul near Nain in Labrador, Canada, in the 1770s by Moravian missionaries.
+Indigenous peoples of the region had known and used the stone long before European contact.
+It was later found in Finland (home of Spectrolite, the highest-quality variety), Madagascar, and elsewhere.
 In the late 18th and 19th centuries, Labradorite became popular in European jewelry and architectural decoration.
-The phenomenon of labradorescence — the stone's signature iridescent flash — was studied extensively by mineralogists and contributed to early understanding of light interference in minerals.
+Its labradorescence was studied extensively by mineralogists and contributed to early understanding of light interference in minerals.

 Symbolism

-- ✦Transformation and change — flashes of light from darkness represent emerging from difficulty into brilliance
+• Transformation and change — flashes of light from darkness represent emerging from difficulty into something brighter

 Folklore & Legends

-According to Inuit legend, the Northern Lights (Aurora Borealis) were once trapped inside the rocks along the coast of Labrador.
+According to Inuit legend, the Northern Lights were once trapped inside rocks along the coast of Labrador.
 A wandering warrior struck one of these rocks with his spear, freeing most of the lights to soar into the sky.
-But some of the light remained trapped within the stones, creating the iridescent flash we know as Labradorite.
-Another Inuit story tells that Labradorite fell from the frozen fire of the Aurora, a gift from the sky spirits to the people of the Arctic.
-In Finnish folklore, Spectrolite (the Finnish variety of Labradorite) was believed to contain fragments of the rainbow, captured during the creation of the world.
+Some of the light stayed behind in the stones, creating the flash we see in Labradorite today.
+Another Inuit story says Labradorite fell from the frozen fire of the Aurora, a gift from sky spirits to the people of the Arctic.
+In Finnish folklore, Spectrolite (the Finnish variety) was believed to contain fragments of the rainbow, captured during the creation of the world.

 Geological Profile